wunderwuzzi23/firefox-cookiemonster/README.md

-# Firefox - Debug client for cookie access
+# Firefox - Debug Client for Cookie Access

 Connect to Firefox debug port and issue Javascript commands, useful for grabbing cookies.